Air Mechanic 2nd class

 James was born at Church View, Crich on 9th March1894, his parents were James and Margaret Barber.
 When he enrolled on 3 August 1917 (he was a wagon oiler on the Midland Railway) and joined the RNAS 14 August 1916.
 He transferred into the RAF 1st April 1918.
 The RAF Muster Roll gives his rate of pay as 1s 8d.
 The RAF was formed on 1 April 1918.
-James died on 7 February 1919, some three months after the armistice, and he is buried at Cologne Southern Cemetery.
+James died of pneumonia on 7 February 1919, a few months after the armistice, and he is buried at Cologne Southern Cemetery.
 More than one thousand Allied prisoners and dozens of German servicemen were buried in Cologne Southern Cemetery during the First World War.
 Commonwealth forces entered Cologne on 6 December 1918, less than a month after the Armistice, and the city was occupied under the terms of the Treaty of Versailles.

 James’s squadron moved to Germany as part of the Army of Occupation in January 1919, serving there until the August.